dgraph-io/charts/charts/dgraph-lambda/README.md

 #### Environment

-For these steps, set up following environment variables:
+For these steps, set up the following environment variables:

 ```bash
 export NS=default